 But make sure to complete the exercise closest to the bottom just in case a fall does happen.
 Weight lifters can even visit their local park to use park benches as a box jump substitution.

 At-home workouts are ideal for health enthusiasts who don’t have a current gym membership or who don’t have the time to drive to their local gym.
-But instead of doing box jump alternatives at home, lifters might find themselves more motivated and engaged when working out at a local park instead.
+However, rather than opting for alternatives to box jumps at home, lifters may find themselves more motivated and engaged when working out at a local park.

 There are a few key strategies for box jump modification to downgrade the challenge and make the exercise a little bit easier.